aantron/dream/README.md

 for bare functions!

 The neat interface is not a limitation.
-Everything is still configurable by a large number of optional arguments.
+Everything is still configurable by a large number of optional arguments, and very loose coupling.
 Where necessary, Dream exposes the lower-level machinery that it is composed from.
-For example, the basic body and WebSocket readers return strings, but you can also do [zero-copy streaming][streaming].
+For example, the basic body and WebSocket readers [return strings][basic-read], but you can also do [zero-copy streaming][streaming].

-You can even run Dream as a [quite bare abstraction][raw] over its [underlying set of HTTP libraries][vendor], where it acts only as minimal glue code between their slightly different interfaces, and takes care of horridness like [ALPN][alpn].
+You can even run Dream as a [quite bare abstraction][raw] over its [underlying set of HTTP libraries][vendor], where it acts only as minimal glue code between their slightly different interfaces.

 And, even though Dream is presented as one package for ordinary usage, it is internally factored into [several sub-libraries][libs], according to the different dependencies of each, for fast porting to different environments.

+Dream is a low-level and unopinionated framework, and you can swap out its conveniences.
+For example, you can use TyXML with [server-side JSX][jsx] instead of Dream's built-in templates.
+You can bundle assets into a [single Dream binary][one-binary], or use Dream in a subcommand.
+Dream tries to be as functional as possible, touching global runtime state only lazily, when called into.

 [https]: https://github.com/aantron/dream/tree/master/example/l-https#files
 [websocket]: https://github.com/aantron/dream/tree/master/example/k-websocket#files